A Group of Soldiers Hikes up A Grassy Hill in Rugged Terrain, Preparing for The Endurance Challenges Outlined in A 12-Week Military Running Program

 • Test flexibility and mobility through exercises like the sit-and-reach or specific stretching routines to identify areas needing improvement.

 • Use gym tools or consult with a fitness professional to measure body composition, muscle strength, and endurance.
-Document these results for progress tracking over a 12-week period.
+Document these results for progress tracking over 12 weeks.

 Fitness Component Assessment Method Goal